 Measuring Flow Rates and Head

-Demonstrator:
+Demonstrator: Andrew J. Rupiper

 Start the pump and allow water to fill the inlet chamber, ensuring that water flows through the weir [1].
-Adjust the valve in the pump assembly to select a flow rate of approximately 1 to 1.5 liters per second, monitoring the display on the flow meter [2].
+Adjust the valve in the pump assembly to select a flow rate of approximately 15 to 25 gallons per minute, monitoring the display on the flow meter [2].

 Talent turning on the pump and water filling the chamber.